CharlyReux/evolvable-by-design-tutorial/tutorial.md

 > The component simplifies the usage of the library by providing a mapping between the semantic identifiers and their values.<br>
 > Without this component we could get values from the user with the following syntax:
 > ```ts
-> const firstName:string = await user.getOneValue("https://schema.org/givenName")
+> const firstName = await user.getOneValue("https://schema.org/givenName")
 >```
 ><br>
 <br>